ajb5206/Independent-project3/README.md

 ## Testing

 * Describe: arrayMaker()
-* Test: "It should return an output of 0 if the number 0 is inputted"
+* Test: "It should return an output of '0' if the number 0 is inputted"
 * Expect(arrayMaker(0).toEqual[0]);

 * Describe: arrayMaker()
-* Test: "It should return an output of 0, Beep! if the number 1 is inputted"
+* Test: "It should return an output of '0, Beep!' if the number 1 is inputted"
 * Expect(arrayMaker(1).toEqual[Beep!]);

 * Describe: arrayMaker()
-* Test: "It should return an output of 0, Beep!, Boop! if the number 2 is inputted"
+* Test: "It should return an output of '0, Beep!, Boop!' if the number 2 is inputted"
 * Expect(arrayMaker(1).toEqual[Boop!]);

+* Describe: arrayMaker()
+* Test: "It should return an output of '0, Beep!, Boop!, Won't you be my neighbor?' if the number 3 is inputted"
+* Expect(arrayMaker(1).toEqual[Won't you be my neighbor?]);
 ##
 Copyright <2021> <MIT>